Step-by-step guide to resize photos and images with dimension control

 Works on any device

-Use it on your phone, tablet, or desktop.
-The interface adapts perfectly to any screen size.
+Use it from your phone camera roll, your tablet, or your desktop — no app download required.
+The interface adapts to any screen size.

 When to Use an Image Resizer